United States Secret Service

-The United States Secret Service (USSS or Secret Service) is a federal law enforcement agency under the Department of Homeland Security tasked with conducting criminal investigations and providing protection to American political leaders, their families, and visiting heads of state or government.
-The Secret Service was, until 2003, part of the Department of the Treasury, due to their initial mandate of combating counterfeiting of U.S. currency.
-The agency has protected U.S. presidents and presidential candidates since 1901.
+The United States Secret Service (USSS or Secret Service) is a federal law enforcement agency under the United States Department of Homeland Security.
+It is tasked with conducting criminal investigations and providing protection to American political leaders, their families, and visiting heads of state or government.

+The Secret Service was, until 2003, part of the United States Department of the Treasury, due to their initial mandate of combating counterfeiting of United States currency.
+The agency has protected United States presidents and presidential candidates since 1901.

 Primary missions

 The Secret Service is mandated by Congress with two distinct and critical national security missions: protecting the nation's leaders and safeguarding the financial and critical infrastructure of the United States.

 Protective mission

+A Counter Sniper team member provides long range security in support of a Presidential visit at the Republican National Convention.

-The Secret Service is tasked with ensuring the safety of the president, the vice president, the president-elect, the vice president-elect, and their immediate families; former presidents, their spouses and their children under the age of 16; those in the presidential line of succession, major presidential and vice-presidential candidates and their spouses; and visiting foreign heads of state and heads of government.
+The Secret Service is tasked with ensuring the safety of the president, the vice president, the president-elect, the vice president–elect, and their immediate families; former presidents, their spouses and their children under the age of 16; those in the presidential line of succession, major presidential and vice-presidential candidates and their spouses; and visiting foreign heads of state and heads of government.
 By custom, it also provides protection to the secretary of the treasury and secretary of homeland security, as well as other people as directed by the president (usually the White House chief of staff and national security advisor, among others).
 Former Secret Service director Kimberly Cheatle told the congressional oversight committee that as of July 22, 2024 the secret service has a total of 36 protectees.
 By federal statute, the president and vice president may not refuse this protection.
 The Secret Service also provides physical security for the White House Complex; the neighboring Treasury Department building; the vice president's residence; the principal private residences of the president, vice president and former presidents; and all foreign diplomatic missions in Washington, D.C.
 The protective mission includes protective operations to coordinate manpower and logistics with state and local law enforcement in the US, protective advances to conduct site and venue assessments for protectees, and protective intelligence to investigate all manners of threats made against protectees.
 The Secret Service is the lead agency in charge of the planning, coordination, and implementation of security operations for events designated as National Special Security Events (NSSE).
 As part of the service's mission of preventing an incident before it occurs, the agency relies on advance work and threat assessments developed by its Intelligence Division to identify potential risks to protectees.